-What has Trump said ahead of possible US-Iran talks and what could it mean?
+What has Trump said before possible US-Iran talks and what could it mean?

 While Trump’s posts on Friday were largely celebratory, he did hand out darts and laurels to various parties in the ceasefire negotiations.

-Trump thanked Saudi Arabia, UAE and Qatar for their “great bravery and help”.
+Trump thanked Saudi Arabia, the UAE and Qatar for their “great bravery and help”.
 He also thanked Pakistan’s Prime Minister Shebaz Sharif and Field Marshal Asim Munir, who helped to coordinate US-Iran contacts.
 He called them “two fantastic people”.

-But Trump took aim at NATO, which he has criticised for not supporting the US and Israeli war against Iran, as well as subsequent efforts to re-open the Strait of Hormuz.
+But Trump took aim at NATO, which he has criticised for not supporting the US and Israeli war against Iran, as well as subsequent efforts to reopen the Strait of Hormuz.

 “Now that the Hormuz Strait situation is over, I received a call from NATO asking if we would need some help.
 I TOLD THEM TO STAY AWAY, UNLESS THEY JUST WANT TO LOAD UP THEIR SHIPS WITH OIL,” Trump wrote.
 “They were useless when needed, a Paper Tiger!”